ccoovrey/pegasus_lms/04-intro_win_powershell/02_intro_win_os.md

 # Introduction to Windows Operating System

 In this section, using the windows 10 vagrant, we will explore the Windows Operating System.
-Using SANS Cyber Aces tutorials we will explore Windows.
+If you want to look at a windows 10 vagrant without any vulnerabilities and look at [the directory: normal_win10_vagrant](normal_win10_vagrant).
+This is a useful thing to do because you can look at files and configurations that don't have vulnerabilities and learn about an OS that is normal.
+Using SANS Cyber Aces tutorials we will explore Windows, using different vagrants for the exercises below.
 Specifically:

 ## 1.0 Command Line Basics
 [SANS Cyber Aces Command Line Basics Tutorial](https://tutorials.cyberaces.org/tutorials/view/1-2-3.html).